Americans spend grim Easter Sunday at home as COVID-19 deaths near 22,000

 Tweets about this

-The World News Americans spend grim Easter Sunday at home as COVID-19 deaths near 22,000 https://t.co/1nLD3dVotn https://t.co/AlhQzBHJAY 3 minutes ago
+Gurdeep Parhar Americans spend grim Easter Sunday at home as COVID-19 deaths near 22,000 #healthnews https://t.co/6mM9ZRHjV0 3 minutes ago

-Monkey Viral#Americans spend grim Easter Sunday at home as COVID-19 deaths near 22,000 now trending on Monkey Viral - https://t.co/wr1JCsJeKs 1 hour ago

-Rifnote News Aggregates Americans spend grim Easter Sunday at home as COVID-19 deaths near 22,000 - https://t.co/lbpm06v83r 1 hour ago
+happysnarkygal2 Americans spend grim Easter Sunday at home as COVID-19 deaths near 22,000 - Reuters https://t.co/sYG1zHdviF 1 hour ago

+Stephanie RT @Reuters: The Trump administration sees May 1 as a potential date for easing stay-at-home restrictions across the United States, but off… 1 hour ago

+Stephanie RT @Reuters: With the United States reeling from a ravaged economy and job losses, politicians debate when to ease the nearly nationwide lo… 1 hour ago

-Timothy W Go™ NEWSBREAK: Americans spend grim Easter Sunday at home as COVID-19 deaths near 22,000 https://t.co/Ton1fmOA0p 1 hour ago
+Choonsik Yoo (유춘식) Americans spend grim Easter Sunday at home as COVID-19 deaths near 22,000 (Reuters) https://t.co/pLppTSszTf 3 hours ago